pri22296/beautifultable/README.rst

 * Dropped support for Python 3.3
 * Added support for streaming tables using a generator for cases  where data retrieval is slow
+* Alignment, padding, width can now be set for all columns using a simplified syntax like ``table.column_alignments = beautifultable.ALIGN_LEFT``

 ==========
 v0.7.0